Leader of the Official Opposition (Canada)

-Pierre Poilievre has been the Leader of the Opposition since September 10, 2022, when he was elected leader of the Conservative Party of Canada, following the 2022 leadership election.
-He succeeded Candice Bergen, who had served as the party's interim leader from February 2, 2022.
+Pierre Poilievre, MP for Battle River—Crowfoot, has been the leader of the Official Opposition since August 2025.
+Poilievre previously served in the role from September 2022 to April 2025, when he lost his seat in Carleton in the 2025 federal election.
+He was elected to his current seat in an August by-election, once again becoming leader of the Opposition.

-Though the leader of the Opposition must be a member of the House of Commons, the office should not be confused with Opposition House leader, who is a frontbencher charged with managing the business of the Opposition in the House of Commons, and is formally titled Leader of the Opposition in the House of Commons.
+The office should not be confused with Opposition House leader, who is a frontbencher charged with managing the business of the Opposition in the House of Commons and is formally titled Leader of the Opposition in the House of Commons.
 There is also a leader of the Opposition in the Senate, who is usually of the same party as the leader of the Opposition in the house.
-If the leader of the opposition party is not a member of Parliament (MP), then a sitting MP acts as parliamentary leader and assumes the role of the leader of the Opposition until the party leader can obtain a seat.